ACINQ/phoenix/README.md

 ![Phoenix Logo](.readme/phoenix_text.png)

-Phoenix is a Bitcoin wallet developed by [ACINQ](https://acinq.co), that allows you to send and receive bitcoins securely over the Lightning Network.
+Phoenix is a Bitcoin wallet developed by [ACINQ](https://acinq.co), that allows you to send and receive bitcoin securely over the Lightning Network.
 It is self-custodial, which means that **you hold the keys** of the wallet.
 It provides a simple and clean UX.
 Thanks to native Lightning support, payments are faster and cheaper.

 ---